GlebGoodkovsky/my-note-app-pro/README.md

 -   **Manual & Automatic Sorting:** Drag notes to create a custom order, or use the dropdown to instantly sort by creation date or alphabetically.
 -   **Persistent Storage:** Notes and their order are automatically saved in the browser's `localStorage`.
 -   **Fully Responsive:** Works beautifully on desktop and mobile devices.
+-   **Integrated Search & Filter:** Quickly find notes by clicking the search/sort icon (🔍) or pressing `Ctrl + F`.
+The search/filter bar can be toggled on/off by clicking the icon or pressing `Ctrl + F` again.
+-   **Quick Note Creation:** Add new notes instantly by typing in the input field and pressing `Enter`.

 ---